 One of the first places we stayed was really basic.
 The lodging resembled a loft in a barn; small room, thin boards with gaps plugged up by ‘newspaper wallpaper’, small wooden beds, no plumbing, no electricity.

-During one day we didn’t make it as far as we planned and we had to stay in a tea house that we hadn’t anticipated – it was really basic.
-There was no plumbing or electricity and this is where I had one of most challenging showers of my life, showering in the cold, dark, sewage-smelling outhouse.
+One day we didn’t make it as far as we planned and we had to stay in a tea house that we hadn’t anticipated – it was really basic.
+There was no plumbing or electricity and this is where I had one of the most challenging showers of my life, showering in the cold, dark, sewage-smelling outhouse.

 Be aware that proprietors make most of their money on food and beverages, as the cost of the room is pretty cheap.
 Therefore, you are always expected to eat all your meals where you sleep.